PhilippHeuer/docker-certificates/README.md

 ```

 ### How to use
 Now you need to append the following part when you create your containers `--volumes-from cert:ro`.
+This will mount the `ca-certificates.crt` in read-ony mode.

 Example:
 ```